cosmos/cosmos/README.md

 ## Issuance and Incentives #####################################################

-### The Gnut Token
+### The Gnug Token

-While the GnuClear hub is a multi-asset system, there is a native token called _gnuts_.
-Unlike Ethereum's ether or Bitcoin's bitcoins, GnuClear's gnuts are meant for staking by validators, and voting on proposals to improve and maintain the GnuClear network.
-To discourage the use of gnuts as a store-of-wealth or means of exchange, gnuts that are not held in bond decay at a rate of `GnutDecay` (DEFAULT: a half-life of 5 years).
-Gnut holders who do not wish to validate, or cannot because they do not meet the bonding threshold can delegate to any combination of existing validators.
-Gnut holders who delegate to validators do not pay the decay penalty.
+While the GnuClear hub is a multi-asset system, there is a native token called _gnugs_.
+Gnugs are the only staking token of GnuClear.
+Gnugs are a license for the holder to vote, validate, or delegate to other validators.
+Like Ethereum's ether, gnugs are also used to pay for transaction fees to mitigate spam.

-### Initial Gnut Distribution and Issuance
+Additional gnugs are issued to validators and those who delegate to validators.

-The initial distribution of gnut tokens and validators on Genesis will go to the genesis-validators (33%), the GnuClear foundation (17%), and funders of a crowdsale (50%).
+The initial distribution of gnug tokens and validators on Genesis will go to the funders of the GnuClear crowdsale (80%), and the GnuClear foundation (20%).
+From genesis onward, 30% of the initial gnug distribution will be rewarded to active validators and delegators.

-#### Genesis Validators
+#### Crowdfund

-Of the 100 initial available validator spots, 33 of them will be occupied by distinct genesis-validators around the globe.
-Each gensesis-validator will have 200,000 vesting gnuts, and will begin as active validators.
-Vesting gnuts are gnuts with the restriction that they cannot be transferred.
-Vesting gnuts will vest every block over a period of 4 years.
-Unvested gnuts can be used to the full extent for voting.
+16,000,000 gnugs will be sold in an Ethereum-style crowdsale.
+The crowdsale will last 42 days, in which the first 14 days will have the best price, and the price will decrease linearly to 2/3 of the initial price in the following 28 days.
+The price will be determined by dividing 16,000,000 by the total effective purchasing power of all the bids.

 #### GnuClear Foundation

 The GnuClear foundation is an external entity that is hired to develop the GnuClear network.
-Gnut holders can vote to change the foundation by changing the `GnuClearFoundationAddress` parameter.
-This foundation shall have 3,400,000 gnuts, of which 1,100,000 are pre-vested, and 2,300,000 will vest over a period of 4 years, all of which can be used to the full extent for voting.
+Gnug holders can vote to change the foundation by changing the `GnuClearFoundationAddress` parameter.
+This foundation will have 4,000,000 gnugs, of which 1,200,000 are pre-vested, and the rest will vest over a period of 4 years, all of which can be used to the full extent for voting.

-#### Crowdfund

-In addition to the 10,000,000 allotted gnuts as described above, another 10,000,000 will be distributed via a crowdsale modeled after the Ethereum crowdsale.
-The crowdsale will last 42 days, in which the first 14 days will have the best price, and the price will decrease linearly to 2/3 of the initial price in the following 28 days.
+#### GnuClear Hub Block Reward

+Every block rewards all the active validators and delegators in proportion to their bonded gnugs (before commissions).
+There will be roughly 6,000,000 gnugs rewarded every year, forever.
+The number is not exact, because the number of blocks per year is not exact.
+As with transaction fees, delegators pay the delegated validator a commission of 10%.

 ### Limitations on the Number of Validators